 How often should we do liver cleanse for dogs?

 If your dog is young and has no liver problems, then do the liver cleanse every 6 months or so.
-If, however, your dog is older and/or has existing liver issues, then every 3 months is warranted.
+But if your dog is older and/or has existing liver issues, then aim for every 3 months.

 Short of a blood test, it is difficult to determine if a dog's liver is working normally.
 For young dogs, an annual bloodwork is recommended.
 For older dogs, every 6 months is necessary.